Edonmorina/Travel-Agency/README.md

 ### Setting up the local server
 Inside the xammp htdocs folder make a folder called `travel_agency_backend` and insert the folders that are located inside `backend` into that folder, change the localhost port to `8066` and start the `Apache` and `MySQL` modules inside the xammp control panel.

+To visit the local server:

+`localhost:8066/`
 ### Setting up the database
-Go into your xammp MySQL(MariaDB) and create a database called `travel_agency` and run the sql query thats inside the database folder in that database.
+Go into your xammp `phpmyadmin`(http://localhost:8066/phpmyadmin/) and create a database called `travel_agency` and run the sql query thats inside the database folder in that database.

 ### Setting up the client server
 Open a terminal(command prompt) and go inside the frontend folder and run the following command to start up the client server:
 `npm start`

-To Run Test Suite(optional):
+To run test suite(optional):

 `npm test`

-To Visit App Locally:
+To visit app locally:

 `localhost:3000/`

-To Visit App Remotely:
+To visit app remotely:

 `https://edon-travel.netlify.app/`